cnlohr/mini-rv32ima/README.md

 To test this, you will need a Linux box with `git build-essential` and whatever other requirements are in place for [buildroot](https://buildroot.org/).
  * Clone this repo.
  * `make everything`
  * About 15 minutes.
-(Or 4+ hours if you're on [Windows Subsytem for Linux 2](https://github.com/microsoft/WSL/issues/4197)
+(Or 4+ hours if you're on [Windows Subsytem for Linux 2](https://github.com/microsoft/WSL/issues/4197))
- * And you should be dropped into a shell.
+ * And you should be dropped into a Linux busybox shell with some little tools that were compiled here.

 ...And you can almost run Linux in Linux in Linux (though not quite yet).